 - Turn your crockpot on low to let it heat up.

 - Pour your milk into a saucepan and heat over medium heat, stirring occasionally until it reaches 185 degrees.
-Use a candy or meat thermometer to check temperature.
+Use a candy or meat thermometer to check the temperature.

-- Measure yogurt starter (the 1/4 cup of yogurt) into a bowl and pour about a cup of the warm milk over it and stir together.
-Meanwhile pour remaining milk into heated crockpot.
-Pour milk and yogurt from bowl into the crockpot and stir it all together.
+- Measure the yogurt starter (the ¼ cup of yogurt) into a bowl and pour 1 cup of the warm milk over it and stir together.
+Use 2 Tbsp of yogurt starter per 4 cups of milk.

-If you try this recipe, I’d love it if you left a star rating and comment below letting me know how it turned out!
+If you try this crock pot yogurt recipe, I’d love it if you left a star rating and comment below letting me know how it turned out!

 XO